bioinfo-pf-curie/as-mapping/reads_simulation/single_end/README.md

 ## What is it ?

-This pipeline was designed for the simulation of single-end reads.
+This pipeline was designed for the simulation of single-end reads of a heterozygous individual.

+## Contact

 For any question about the pipeline, please contact
 <kenzo.hillion@curie.fr>

+# Quick Start Guide

 ## How to install it ?